Researching Alien Files (A-Files) at the National Archives at Kansas City

 Additional files are also available at the National Archives at San Francisco.
 Records at the National Archives at San Francisco contain A-Files from Reno, San Francisco, Honolulu, and Guam District Offices of the Immigration and Naturalization Service.

 Each A-File the National Archives maintains is described within the National Archives Catalog at the individual file level.
 A-File entries in the National Archives Catalog may contain:

 - Date of Entry

 - Naturalization Location

 Researchers may order copies of files or view them in person.
 You must identify the file following the steps outlined in "how to Request Alien Files (A-Files) for use On-Site" and the National Archives will retrieve, review, duplicate, and return the requester a copy of that record.
-The requester may have obtained the basic A-File information through an Online Catalog search or from another source such as Ancestry.com.
+The requester may have obtained the basic A-File information through a National Archives Catalog search or from another source such as Ancestry.com.
 There are reproduction fees associated with record requests.

-My ancestor was born before 1909, but I can't find his/her entry in the Online Catalog (OPA).
+My ancestor was born before 1909, but I can't find his/her entry in the National Archives Catalog.
 Should I submit a record request?

-The National Archives can only fulfill record requests that include a valid Alien Registration number and are listed in the Online Catalog.
-If you cannot find your individual in the Online Catalog, it is because the National Archives does not currently maintain the record you are seeking.
+The National Archives can only fulfill record requests that include a valid Alien Registration number and are listed in the National Archives Catalog.
+If you cannot find your individual in the National Archives Catalog, it is because the National Archives does not currently maintain the record you are seeking.

-Tips for Searching for an Individual's Name in the Online Catalog
+Tips for Searching for an Individual's Name in the National Archives Catalog

 - Search on the person's full name in first name-last name order.